Ketamine Treatment for Chronic Pain

 Women experience slightly more pain in every area of their body except their arms.
 Being married also increases your chance of experiencing physical pain.
 While single people also experience pain, tying the knot increases your chances of experiencing pain by 10%.

 Chronic pain has become such a large problem that it interferes with people’s day-to-day functioning.
-It restricts people’s ability to perform certain job functions like sitting at a desk for long periods of time and can also reduce mobility and the ability to life certain objects.
+It restricts people’s ability to perform certain job functions like sitting at a desk for long periods of time and can also reduce mobility and the ability to lift certain objects.
 Many Americans admit to using sick time because of chronic pain and it has left some people disabled.

 Most Americans hate their pain so much that they would be willing to do something unpleasant to get rid of the pain.
 23 million people would give up the internet for six months or longer, 28 million people would pierce their tongue, 28 million people would give a speech in their underwear and 56 million people would eat canned ham, according to a recent study.